viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Serge Marshennikov)

-Until yesterday I was happy; only until yesterday
+Until yesterday I was happy—only until then;

-Tell me who could give you that right
+Tell me, who gave you the right

-My soul, I don't understand
+My soul, I cannot understand

-this bad luck ... say what have you done!
+this wretched fate—say, what have you done?

-Say why I have the dream so waste
+Say why my dream lies so shattered,

-If I was just born!
+when I have only just been born!

-You see it, my sweet and bitter life
+You see, my sweet and bitter life,

-that by your indecision you remain alone.
+that by your indecision you are left alone.

-from woman to a country rose
+from woman into a country rose,

 sábado, 27 de mayo de 1989

-El Ciego - The blind
+El Ciego - The blind man

 (Salón Oasis junto al Estero Salado cruzando el puente 5 de Junio donde actualmente se encuentra el parque Lineal - Oasis room next to Estero Salado across the bridge June 5 where the Linear park is currently located, Guayaquil 1940)